About 15% of children with cerebral palsy have hydrocephalus.

 Hydrocephalus and cerebral palsy can develop independently of each other.
 However, hydrocephalus can also be a cause and secondary effect of cerebral palsy.

 Cerebral palsy is a motor disability caused by damage to the brain before, during, or shortly after birth.

-Hydrocephalus can develop prenatally (before birth) to an extent where damage to the brain (which may cause CP) has already occurred by the time a child is born.
-Other times, premature birth, infection, or trauma to the brain during or shortly after birth can result in acquired cerebral palsy and secondarily cause hydrocephalus.
+Hydrocephalus may develop prenatally (before birth) to an extent where damage to the brain (which may cause CP) has already occurred by the time a child is born.
+Other times, premature birth, infection, or trauma to the brain during or shortly after birth may result in acquired cerebral palsy and secondarily cause hydrocephalus.

 Generally, the more severe the damage to the developing brain, the greater the risk of having both hydrocephalus and cerebral palsy.

 Hydrocephalus can be divided into two categories, obstructive and communicating.
 Obstructive hydrocephalus occurs when passageways within the ventricular system of the brain are blocked.
 In contrast, communication hydrocephalus occurs when CSF cannot be absorbed back into the bloodstream.

 Both forms of hydrocephalus cause CSF buildup in the brain, which may damage the tissues and cause cerebral palsy.
 Additionally, if hydrocephalus is not diagnosed and treated early enough, it could be fatal.

 Because of these significant risks, it’s crucial to identify early signs and symptoms of hydrocephalus and seek treatment as early as possible.
 In the following section, we’ll explain common signs and symptoms of hydrocephalus.

 Signs and Symptoms of Hydrocephalus